L1ncey/L1ncey/README.md

 </p>

 ### Projects:
-- [ Aurora ] A up-to-date & powerful Minecraft anticheat solution, using predict and high performance packet lib.
+- [ Lycoris ] A up-to-date & powerful Minecraft anticheat solution, using predict and high performance packet lib.
 - [ LPacket ] Read the contents of the data packet provided by the external protocol library and build a new packet (LPacket) so that it does not distinguish between "Send" and "Receive".

 ### ☎️ Contact: